 Licensed professional clinician, Director, ARISE® Consulting, Executive Director, Newport Academy

-The mention of adolescents, young adults or youth quickly focuses the conversation on all the problems and modern world issues they are facing.
-This workshop will attempt to change our perspective from helplessness and hopelessness to hope, strength and resilience.
-The primary goal is to explore how we as professionals can help youth and their families understand that the necessary tools are available and that they need only to learn how and when to use them.
+The aim of this presentation is to change the perspective from helplessness and hopelessness to hope, strength and resilience.
+Our primary goal is to explore how we as professionals can help youth and families understand that the necessary tools are available, and that they need only to learn how and when to apply them.

-4. Clinical outcomes for adolescents owning their inherent resilience.
+- Design clinical outcomes for adolescents and families owning their inherent resilience.